-Out of Step: a memoir (forthcoming)
+Out of Step: A Memoir

 Out of Step: a memoir is the story of a working-class bisexual boy running off to join the army during two wars and the era of “Don’t Ask, Don’t Tell.”
 It’s a queer coming-of-age story set against the backdrop of masculinity and secrecy.
 I was a lot of things when I joined: punk, nerdy, left-leaning, poor, but never patriotic.
 So what makes a pink-haired queer raise his right hand to enlist just as the nation is charging into war?
 This isn’t a flag-waving memoir, or a classic war novel — it’s the stories of me figuring out who I am as I figure out where I fit.
 Here’s what writer and educator Michael Kardos, who selected the book as the winner of the 2017 Non/Fiction Collection Prize said about the book: